What are Assortment Strategies?

 Importance of Assortment Strategies

 If used effectively, assortment strategies can boost sales and help the retailer grow its customer base.
-They are important because it determines the goods that a customer interacts with, which leads to a purchase decision.
-Assortment can vary according to seasons – an ice cream store may offer different flavors in the summer and different flavors in a monsoon.
+They are important because they determine the goods that a customer interacts with, which leads to a purchase decision.
+Assortment can vary according to seasons – an ice cream store may offer different flavors in the summer and different flavors in a monsoon season.

-Similarly, a clothing retailer is likely to stock different clothes in spring and in summer (probably more beachwear) than it is in winter (more jackets).
-It caters to the public demand and increases sales.
+Similarly, a clothing retailer is likely to stock different clothes in spring and in summer (probably more beachwear) than it does in winter (more jackets).
+This caters to the public demand and increases sales.
 Similarly, in supermarkets, complementary goods, such as toothbrushes and toothpaste, are assorted strategically so that customers are persuaded to buy more than they intended to.

 However, assortment strategies can be disadvantageous if the product mix and allocation doesn’t appeal to the population visiting the store (or the website, for e-commerce retailers).
 For example, offering too much variety within a product line can frustrate customers because it makes it harder to make a decision.
 At the same time, providing too little variety can be disappointing to some customers and can negatively impact sales revenue.